Watercraft

 Fun facts about Sailboat

-The America's Cup, sailing's most prestigious trophy, is the oldest international sporting trophy still being contested, first awarded in 1851.
+The America's Cup, sailing's most prestigious race established in 1851, is the oldest international sporting trophy still competed for today.

 About Sailboat

-What are the main parts of a sailboat?
+What are the different parts of a sailboat and what do they do?

-What's the difference between a sailboat and a yacht?
+What is the difference between a sailboat and a motorboat?

 More Watercraft coloring pages